 - Money you took home

-That works fine early on in the startup days.
-But as profits increase, so does the tax drag.
+That may work fine early on in the startup days.
+But as profits increase, so does the tax burden.
 That’s when the question of S-Corp vs. LLC taxation starts to become easier to answer.

 First, What is an S-Corp?